leezhuuuuu/o1-api/README_EN.md

 }
 ```

-Ensure to include the correct Bearer Token in the request header.
+Make sure to include the correct Bearer Token in the request header.

-## API Endpoint 🌐
+## API Endpoints 🌐

 ### `POST /v1/chat/completions`